santosh8896/Cricket-Prediction/WC-prediction-master/README.md

 ## Data

-I used data sets from Kaggle - Results of the matches since 1975 and 2017.
+I used data sets from Kaggle

 ## Environment and tools